-Vandalism is not usually a deportable offense in Nevada, but immigration law is constantly evolving under the current administration.
+Vandalism is not usually a deportable offense, but immigration law is constantly evolving under the current administration.
 Any criminal charge looks bad on a non-citizen’s record, especially if he/she is hoping to obtain citizenship eventually.

-Aliens charged with a crime in Nevada are encouraged to seek legal counsel right away in an attempt to get the charges dismissed or changed to charges that are definitely non-deportable.
-Learn more about the criminal defense of immigrants in Nevada.
+Aliens charged with a crime in Nevada are encouraged to seek legal counsel right away in an attempt to get the charges dismissed.

-The waiting period to seal a vandalism conviction in Nevada depends on what category of crime the conviction was for:
+The waiting period to seal a Nevada vandalism conviction depends on the category of crime:

 |Category C felony||5 years after the case closes|